Sammcfadz/Geog761-Project-WewillaskAI/README.md

 Run 'pip install -r requirements.txt' before running code

 GUI: To open web app, run "gui/run.py" and open http://127.0.0.1:8050/ on your browser.

+The outline file needs to be accessed by the onedrive as is too big to upload here directly